logo IPR declaration

 After receival of the Authorization Request, the Wallet should display a UI like the following:

-If there are multiple Credential Database entries matching the Payee request, the Payer needs to select (step #3 in the Sequence Diagram) a suitable credential, unless the default (or last used) credential already meets the preferences of the Payer.
+If there are multiple Credential Database entries matching the Authorization Request, the Payer needs to select (step #3 in the Sequence Diagram) a suitable credential, unless the default (or last used) credential already meets the preferences of the Payer.

 If there are no matching payment credentials, the Wallet must provide the Payer with a suitable error message and a cancel button.